MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/move-sharepoint-between-geo-locations.md

 If you are moving a site with apps, you must reinstantiate the app in the site's new geo location as the app and its connections may not be available in the destination geo location.

-### Flow
+### Power Automate

-In most cases, Flows will continue to work after a SharePoint site geo move.
+In most cases, Power Automate Flows will continue to work after a SharePoint site geo move.
 We recommend that you test them once the move has completed.

 ### Power Apps